Impact of the COVID-19 pandemic on cinema: Exhibitors

 Regal Cinemas' Union Square location in October 2020, displaying a message on its marquee protesting continued closures of cinemas in the state of New York; "48 states have reopened theatres safely.
 Why not New York, Governor Cuomo?"

-The stock prices of exhibitors, companies that own and finance showing films in cinemas and theaters, continued falling even as the global stock market rebounded.
+The publicly listed share prices of exhibitors, companies that own and finance showing films in cinemas and theaters, continued falling even as the global stock market rebounded.
 On March 4, 2020, Cinemark fell by 0.53% and AMC by 3.5%.
 That day, No Time to Die had its release postponed; by March 6, AMC's shares had fallen by 30% over two weeks.
 Between March 4 and 6, Cineworld's shares fell 20%, and fell another 24% on March 12.
 The falls were a result of AMC closing selected cinemas in Italy and the lack of confidence in the market created by No Time to Die moving its release date.
 The in-theater advertising company National CineMedia also reported stock falling, by 1.25% on March 4.

 By March 12, Cinemark, AMC and National CineMedia stocks had all fallen by over 35% since the beginning of the month.
 Cineworld, the world's second-largest cinema chain, warned on March 12, when multiple films pushed back their releases, that extended disruption and continuing falling stock could cause the company to collapse.